Huntingdale railway station: Description

 The main car park at the station is located on Railway Avenue just north-east of the station.
 Although there are ramps they do not fully comply with the Disability Discrimination Act of 1992 as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.

 History

-Opening on 25 June 1927, Huntingdale station, like the suburb itself, gets its name from the Melbourne Hunt Club, which occupied parts of the suburb (then known as Oakleigh East) from 1887 to 1929.
+Huntingdale station opened on 25 June 1927, like the suburb itself, gets its name from the Melbourne Hunt Club, which occupied parts of the suburb (then known as Oakleigh East) from 1887 to 1929.
 The land that was occupied by the Hunt Club was later acquired by the Eastern Golf Club which subsequently became the Huntingdale Golf Club in 1940.
 The station received its current name in 1954 when "Huntingdale" became the accepted named for the former suburb of East Oakleigh.

 In 1970, the signal box and interlocked gates at the station were removed, as part of the grade separation of the North Road level crossing.
 During this time a temporary level crossing was provided with boom barriers whilst construction was undertaken and, in that year, the current station building and underpass were provided.
 In 1971, the island platform was extended at the south-eastern end.